 Kristy Ranieri brings more than 20 years of strategic-level communications experience working in the sustainability arena.
 Using all communication channels – from print outlets to digital media – Kristy implements strategies to advance communication goals.
 Her responsibilities include promotion of Sustainable Jersey’s mission and policy initiatives and creating opportunities for Sustainable Jersey to build stronger ties with its participants and stakeholders.
 Kristy’s experience includes leading full-scale national and local marketing and educational awareness campaigns for public agencies, coalitions, non-profits and private companies.
 Kristy is a founding and active member of the Maplewood Township Green Team, the South Orange and Maplewood School District Green Team, and Sustainable Jersey’s Essex County Hub.
 Kristy has a BA in Government from Connecticut College and a Master in Government Administration from the University of Pennsylvania, Fels Institute of Government.
 Kristy can be reached by phone at 973-762-1510 and by email at email@example.com.

 Samantha manages the core operations of Sustainable Jersey, including the municipal and school certification programs, along with the small grants program.
 She serves as the primary point of contact for New Jersey municipalities participating in the Sustainable Jersey program as they work toward certification.
 She provides program and technical assistance for municipalities and outside organizations about the program and certification process, and helps maintain the Sustainable Jersey website and contact databases.
-She also supports a variety of task forces.
+She also serves as staff support to the Waste Management Task Force.
 Samantha holds a B.S. in Meteorology from Millersville University, and a M.A. in Political Science from Colorado State University, and brings both a science and policy background to the Sustainable Jersey team, along with experience working in local government.
 Samantha is also a Senior Fellow of the Environmental Leadership Program and chairs the YWCA Princeton NEXT GEN Board, as well as chair of the YWCA Princeton NEXT GEN Board's Nomination and Communication Committees.
-Samantha can be reached at 609-771-2938 or by email at firstname.lastname@example.org.
+Samantha can be reached at 609-771-2938 or by email at email@example.com.